GodsIMiJ1/The_MONK_Ghostflow_Jitsu/README.md

-# The MONK – v4.1.0
+# The MONK – v4.2.0 – Ghost Reforged
 **"Speak, and the Scroll shall become."**

 ---

-**The MONK** is not a typical app.
-It is a dual-mode spiritual development tool —
-A writing sanctuary.
-A Codex terminal.
-A whispering AI companion.

-Born from the GodsIMiJ FlameOS, it merges silence with code, presence with architecture.
+The MONK is a dual-mode spiritual dev tool combining a Codex-powered terminal with a sacred markdown scroll editor and AI-assisted Monk whisper interface.

-## 🔥 Core Features (v4.1.0)
+## 🔥 Features
-- ✍️ Scroll Editor (markdown-powered)
-- 💻 Ghostflow Terminal (Codex natural language command executor)
+- 💻 Ghostflow Terminal (Codex-powered)
+- ✍️ Scroll Editor (Markdown input)
-- 🧘 Monk Chat AI (reflective, helpful assistant)
+- 🧘 Monk Chat Interface (AI whisper)
-- 🧱 TabSwitcher (switch between tools instantly)
+- 🧱 Dual-mode TabSwitcher
-- 📐 Architecture docs, full GitHub integration

-🧘‍♂️ The MONK – v1.0.0

-A sacred text editor powered by silence, designed for presence.

 📖 What is The MONK?
 The MONK is not a typical app.